 – Print Set Option 2 (each is 1/20) *2 remaining from £495

 A specimen photograph of Ophelia Medustica

 A diptych of the specimen photograph Plividas Chloticus, paired with the original recovered plastic object Barbie Doll Arm

-NOTE: The final five Artist Editions (of each print set) increase in price starting at £250
+NOTE: Our final two Artist Editions (of each print set) increase in price from £495 (US $695)

 For further details about this project, see descriptions on the trade edition book page: Beyond Drifting: Imperfectly Known Animals